By Sandy Baker

 - When do I think about drugs or alcohol the most?

 - Which situations make me more likely to abuse a substance?

 - What does using substances give me?
 Stress release?
 The ability to forget about responsibilities?

 Once you identify what the triggers are, you can then begin to plan a way around them.
 In other words, you can learn to identify a trigger situation when it occurs and take steps right at that moment to move yourself from the risk.

 Many people face stress on a daily basis.
 At work, school, and at home, you may feel stress begin to creep up throughout the day.
 There’s no way to eliminate all stress from your life on a regular basis.
 However, you can learn to recognize when stress is building.
 Your shoulders tense up.
 Your head is pounding.
 All you can think about is getting out of the situation.

-When the stress trigger builds, take action at that moment to minimize it as much as possible to avoid turning to alcohol or drugs.
+When the stress trigger builds, take action at that moment to minimize it.

 - Take a deep breath, close your eyes, and count to 10.
-In that moment when you need to make a decision not to turn to substances, center yourself.
+Center yourself.

 - Do something you enjoy.
-Go for a walk, a swim, or just listen to music.
+Go for a walk or a swim, or just listen to music.

 - Work it out.
 When stress becomes too much, head to the gym to use exercise as a tool for getting rid of the tension.